myllynen/openshift-ha-load-balancer/README.md

 most important messages to its own log and a separate log containing connection level information can be easily enabled.

+Optionally, a separate external VIP for each API and apps can be used to allow traffic filtering to API VIP.

 ## Prerequisites

 * Two Fedora / RHEL servers (can be VMs) to act as load balancers